by-jp/www.byjp.me/content/photos/instagram/7etb74hhhbuckeji2jkfgrwlnm/index.md

 - from-instagram
 - NoMoreNormal
 ---
-Swindle\!
-So pumped — not seen him perform outside festivals and this stage looks set for an epic performance\!
+Swindle!
+So pumped — not seen him perform outside festivals and this stage looks set for an epic performance!